A differential-geometric analysis of the Bergman representative map: Introduction

 It is worth mentioning that our connection was discovered, at least partially, by several other authors in the articles preceding this paper, even though the information was scattered around in the papers such as \cite{bochner1947} (much earlier than the others; in fact, Bochner constructed ``normal'' coordinates only, which can develop into the connection), \cite{calabi1953isometric}, and \cite{bcov1994}.
 It is also studied independently in \cite{Demailly1982} and \cite{kapranov1999} in relation to the holomorphic part of the K\"{a}hler metric connection (a symplectic geometric interpretation can be found in \cite{kontsevich1995} and \cite{ruan98}).
 More notably, as the connection for the case of ``bounded domains'', it was studied in \cite{Webster1979} for a version of extension theorem for biholomorphic mappings.
-We hope that this paper shows these concepts in a unified viewpoint.
+We hope that this paper shows these concepts in a unified way.

 This paper is organized as follows: First, we briefly review fundamentals of Bergman geometry including the construction of the concept of the representative map.
 Then we present Bochner's normal coordinate system for the real analytic K\"{a}hler manifolds and the affine connection.
 We would like to call it {\it the Bochner connection}.
 Then, we restrict ourselves to complex manifolds with the Bergman metric, and study the Bochner connnection.

-We demonstrate that our study is not without a notable main statement (Theorem \ref{main}); we present a generalization of the theorem by Lu Qi-Keng \cite{Lu1966}, which says that a bounded domain in $\mathbb{C}^n$ whose Bergman metric is complete and of a constant holomorphic sectional curvature is biholomorphic to the unit ball.
+In Section 5 and 6, we analyze the geodesic behavior of the Bochner connection and the removed varieties.
+In the last section, as an application, we present a generalization of the theorem by Lu Qi-Keng \cite{Lu1966}, which says that a bounded domain in $\mathbb{C}^n$ whose Bergman metric is complete and of constant holomorphic sectional curvature is biholomorphic to the unit ball.
 We were able to generalize this to the case of bounded domains with a \textit{pole of the Bochner connection} such as a circular domain or a homogeneous domain.